Which of these award-winning Irish books have you read?

-The best Irish books of 2019 have been named at the annual An Post Irish Book Awards which was hosted on November 20 in Dublin.
+The best Irish books of 2019 were named at the annual An Post Irish Book Awards which hosted in Dublin.

 First awarded in 2006, the An Post Irish Book Awards showcase a diverse mix of exceptional writing from new and established writers across sixteen categories, with this year’s star-studded awards ceremony taking place in the Convention Centre Dublin.
 A host of Ireland’s leading writers, publishers, booksellers, and media personalities were all in attendance to see the winners claim their awards.

 Over 115,000 votes were cast this year by the public to select the winners in each category.
 Readers everywhere are now being invited to vote for their overall ‘An Post Irish Book of the Year’ online, with the winner to be announced in January.

 We're still on a high from last night & feeling all the book love! ?